 - Read the entire recipe so you have a good idea what the process is.
 Once you get started it goes quickly!

-- Have all ingredients measured and ready to use before starting – you need to stir the sugar and cinnamon almonds the entire time.
+- Have all ingredients measured and ready to use before starting.
+You’ll need to stir the sugar and cinnamon almonds the entire time.

-- Don’t touch the sugared almonds until they’ve cooled because the hot sugar will burn you.
+- Don’t touch the sugared almonds with bare hands until they’ve cooled because the hot sugar will burn you.

 Step 1: Gather your ingredients